samyakbhagat24/Maven-Market-Sales-Report-power-bi-excel/README.md

 ---
 <h2><a class="anchor" id="final-recommendations"></a>Final Recommendations</h2>

- - Quality Control on High-Return Brands: Investigate supply chain and quality standards for brands like Horatio and Nationeel to lower return rates under 1.00%.
+ - Quality Control on High-Return Brands: Investigate supply chain and quality standards for brands like Horatio and Nationl to lower return rates under 1.00%.

  - Expand Margin Leaders: Increase shelf placement and promotional focus for high-margin brands such as Plato and BBB Best.